tomFlidr/ajax.js/README.md

 #### Basic syntax
 Standard browser window.XMLHttpRequest object is returned, for JSONP requests is returned object described later.
 ```
+// into xhr is returned XMLHttpRequest instance, in MSIE 8- ActiveObject instance is returned
 var xhr = Ajax.load({
      url: '',                // string, required
      data: {},               // object (to be serialized), default: {}, not required